Distinguishing open symplectic mapping tori via their wrapped Fukaya categories: Mapping torus categories and twisted tensor products

 and with morphisms

 As before, $\cG r_s$ can be seen as the Grothendieck construction for (\ref{eq:coeq}).
 The rightmost arrow in (\ref{eq:coeqmap}) induces a functor

-(\ref{eq:coeqmap}) is a homotopy coequalizer diagram means (\ref{eq:locloc}) is a localization at two morphisms $L_{pur}\to j_0(L_{pur})$ and $L_{pur}\to j_1(L_{pur})$ corresponding to identities of $j_0(L_{pur})$ and $j_1(L_{pur})$ (we are abusing the notation and denote the purple curves in copies of $T$ in Figure \ref{figure:sectorgluing} by $L_{pur}$ as well).
+That (\ref{eq:coeqmap}) is a homotopy coequalizer diagram means that (\ref{eq:locloc}) is a localization at two morphisms $L_{pur}\to j_0(L_{pur})$ and $L_{pur}\to j_1(L_{pur})$ corresponding to identities of $j_0(L_{pur})$ and $j_1(L_{pur})$ (we are abusing the notation and denoting the purple curves in copies of $T$ in Figure \ref{figure:sectorgluing} by $L_{pur}$ as well).
 Denote the set of these two morphisms by $C_s$.

-Grade $\cG r_s$ as before: let morphisms of type $\cW(N)(j_0(X),X' )$ be of degree $1$ and the remaining components be of degree $0$.
+Grade $\cG r_s$ as we graded (\ref{eq:homsforsmallgrothalg}): let morphisms of type $\cW(N)(j_0(X),X' )$ be of degree $1$ and the remaining components be of degree $0$.
 This extra grading descends to localization $C_s^{-1}\cG r_s$ by Lemma \ref{lem:descendingextra}.
-To see the extra grading obtained by localizing $\cG r_s$ matches the previously given one on $\cW(T_0)$, one only has to show the map (\ref{eq:locloc}) respects the extra grading.
-For instance, let $L$, resp. $L'$ denote the image of $j_1(X)$, resp. $X'\subset N$ in $T_0$ (fix lifts $\tilde L$ and $\tilde{ L'}$ for $L$ and $L'$).
-One can arrange the lifts so that the image of a chord from $j_1(X)$ to $X'$ lifts to a chord from $\tilde L$ to $\tilde{L'}$ (hence, degree $0$ in the previously given extra grading).
-This implies the image of any chord from $j_0(X)$ to $X'$ lifts to a chord from $\tilde L$ to $\tilde{L'}\langle -1\rangle$ (hence, degree $1$).
+To see the extra grading obtained by localizing $\cG r_s$ matches the previously given one on $\cW(T_0)$ at the beginning of this section, one only has to show the map (\ref{eq:locloc}) respects the extra grading.
+For instance, let $L$, resp. $L'$ denote the image of $j_1(X)$, resp. $X'\subset N$ in $T_0$.
+One can arrange the lifts $\tilde L$, resp. $\tilde{ L'}$, of $L$, resp. $L'$, such that the image of a chord from $j_1(X)$ to $X'$ lifts to a chord from $\tilde L$ to $\tilde{L'}$ (hence, degree $0$ in the previously given extra grading).
+This implies that the image of any chord from $j_0(X)$ to $X'$ lifts to a chord from $\tilde L$ to $\tilde{L'}\langle -1\rangle$ (hence, degree $1$).
 The other cases are easier.